ChronoSheets/ChronoSheets-CSharp-Client/docs/UserJobFavouritesApi.md

 <a name="userjobfavouritescreatejobfavourite"></a>
 # **UserJobFavouritesCreateJobFavourite**
-> CsApiApiResponseInt32 UserJobFavouritesCreateJobFavourite (CsApiInsertUserJobFavouriteRequest request, string xChronosheetsAuth)
+> CSApiResponseInt32 UserJobFavouritesCreateJobFavourite (CSInsertUserJobFavouriteRequest request, string xChronosheetsAuth)

 Create a job favourite